-• The bureau hosted and/or participated in 206 courses and events providing training to 5,562 employers and employees.
-Additionally, the Consultative Services Bureau trained an additional 4,375 employers and employees which brought an overall total of 9,937 workers trained by the OSH Division.
-Training included six 10-hour and two 30-hour general industry awareness courses, seven 10-hour and two 30-hour construction industry awareness courses, 82 speaker's bureau events, 93 webinars and 18 booth events/safety and health fairs.
-The Labor One mobile training unit was also used for four additional training events.
+- The bureau hosted and/or participated in 216 courses and events providing training to 5,448 employers and employees.
+Additionally, the Consultative Services Bureau trained an additional 4,678 employers and employees which brought an overall total of 10,126 workers trained by the OSH Division.
+Training included seven 10-hour and two 30-hour general industry awareness courses, five 10-hour and two 30-hour construction industry awareness courses, 86 speaker's bureau events, 90 webinars and 25 booth events/safety and health fairs. - The OSH Division participated with Federal OSHA in the National Safety Stand Down to Prevent Falls in Construction.
+ETTA hosted five webinars: two on fall protection, and one on scaffolds, steel erection and stairways and ladders.
+They also participated in three Labor One events.
+The Stand Down was promoted on all NCDOL social media platforms, on the NCDOL Special Events webpage and through an alliance with Lamar Advertising Company on a billboard poster.
+A total of 779 employees were trained during these webinars and events.

-- The OSH Division participated with federal OSHA on four Stand-Downs.
-For the National Safety Stand-Down to Prevent Falls in Construction, ETTA hosted four webinars: one each on fall protection, scaffolds, steel erection and stairways and ladders.
-ETTA also participated in three Labor One events at partnership sites, including the FUJIFILM Diosynth Biotechnologies/ Jacobs Engineering site in Holly Springs, Douglas International Airport/Holder-Edison Foard-Leeper site in Charlotte and the Wolfspeed/Whiting-Turner Contracting Co. site in Siler City.
-A total of 1,709 employees were trained during these webinars and events.
-For Safe + Sound Week, ETTA hosted one webinar on Safety and Health Management Systems that provided training for 21 employees.
-During the summer months, Heat Stress webinars provided training to 105 employees.
-In addition, webinars on trenching and excavation were conducted during Trench Safety Stand-Down week training 37 employees. - The 2023 annual Construction Forum was held Sept.
-7, 2023, at Statesville Civic Center with the theme: Concrete, the world's foundation, hosted by ETTA.
-Topics included manufacturing, installation and safety processes of concrete construction, concrete and masonry construction safety and net zero emissions for concrete.
-Other topics included municipal applications of concrete and the importance of safe digging via the 811 system.
-At the forum, there were 78 in attendance. - The Training Section participated in Labor Rights Week (Aug.
-28-Sept.
-1, 2023) as part of the alliance with the Mexican Consulate.
-During this event, staff hosted a booth and distributed Spanish-language publications. - State-authorized trainers provided 10- and 30-hour training courses for an additional 260 employers and employees through the OSH Train-the-Trainer Program.
-This program supports the Training Section's outreach efforts, thereby increasing the total number of employees and employers trained across the state. - The bureau hosted internal safety and health training for staff, including 278 hours of formal training, 148 hours of continuing education and 37 hours of other job-related training. - Courses included: OSH 100 Initial Compliance Course; OSH 125 Introduction to Health Standards for Industrial Hygienists; OSH 105 - Introduction to Safety Standards for Safety Officers; Technical Writing and OSHA Express; Investigative Interviewing Techniques; OSH Construction Safety Specialist (OCSS) Confined Space Entry; OCSS Trenching and Excavation; Heat Stress; CPR, AED and First Aid; Machine Guarding and Lockout/Tagout; Process Safety Management, Using Toxicology to Determine Sampling Priorities; Significant Cases; How to Document a Willful Trench Violation in Five Minutes or Less; Long Term Care SEP; ASH Preoccupancy Inspection System; Food Manufacturing SEP; Logging and Arboriculture SEP; Grocery and Related Merchant Products SEP, Bloodborne Pathogens and a variety of individual safety and health webinars.
+- The OSH Division participated in Trench Safety Stand Down Week.
+This included advertising the Stand Down on NCDOL social media platforms and on a billboard poster.
+During the Stand Down week, NCDOL hosted two webinars on excavation and trenching, one webinar on heat stress, and one webinar on recordkeeping and reporting with training provided to 46 employees.
+The Governor's Proclamation also recognized the Stand Down Week. - The OSH Division participated in Safe + Sound Week.
+ETTA hosted three webinars on Safety and Health Management Systems that provided training for 46 employees.
+It was promoted on all NCDOL social media platforms, a billboard poster and on the NCDOL Special Events webpage.
+The Governor's Proclamation also recognized the Safe + Sound week. - Awareness of heat stress prevention was promoted throughout the summer months on social media platforms, a billboard and on the NCDOL Special Events webpage.
+Fifteen public webinars were also conducted during the summer months with 362 employees trained.
+Training included information on preventing heat stress and resources available. - The OSH Division Construction Forum was held in Statesville on Sept.
+24 with the theme "Grading and Utility Safety."
+It was widely attended by employers and employees across the state with 56 attendees.
+Topics included excavation and trenching, heat stress, struck by/caught between and Safe Digging via the 811 System. - ETTA participated in Labor Rights Week through an alliance with the Mexican Consulate.
+During the week, ETTA hosted a booth and distributed Spanish-language publications to attendees. - State-authorized trainers provided 10- and 30-hour training courses for an additional 201 employers and employees through the OSH Train-the-Trainer Program.
+This program supports the Training Section's outreach efforts, thereby increasing the total number of employees and employers trained across the state. - The bureau hosted internal safety and health training for staff, including 170 hours of formal training, 180 hours of continuing education and eight hours of other job-related training. - Courses included: OSH 100 Initial Compliance Course; OSH 125 Introduction to Health Standards for Industrial Hygienists; Industrial Hygiene Basics; OSH 105 - Introduction to Safety Standards for Safety Officers; Technical Writing and OSHA Express; OSH 141 Legal Aspects; OTI #2225 Respiratory Protection; OSH Construction Safety Specialist (OCSS) course -Confined Space Entry; OCSS - Trenching and Excavation; NFPA 70E; Scaffolds; Occupational Noise; Heat Stress; Human Trafficking; Recordkeeping; Combustible Dust; CPR, AED and First Aid; Significant Cases; Long Term Care Special Emphasis Program (SEP); Food Manufacturing SEP; Logging and Arboriculture SEP; Grocery and Related Merchant Products SEP; Health Hazards SEP; Chainsaw Safety; and a variety of individual safety and health topic webinars.